-#1-Requires Feedback

-WWWia's require feedback - files from the server, and "next request" from the browser.

-#2-"Non-linear" Communication

-WWWia's have a branching set of possible next requests from the browser.
-The stream of requests is non-linear.n
+- 1) Requires feedback: WWWia's require feedback-files from the server, and "next request" from the browser. - "Nonlinear" communication: WWWia's have a branching set of possible next requests from the browser.
+The stream of requests is nonlinear.

 The control is reasonably rich with respect to the packet stream.
-The data chunks are large (30-60 K), but the control is much richer than "buffer empty/full" as in current protocols - it specifies a unique file on the server.
+The data chunks are large (30-60 kbytes), but the control is much richer than "buffer empty/full" as in current protocols-it specifies a unique file on the server.

-#3- "Well-Defined" App.-App.
-Bandwidth Server to browser, browser to server.
+3) "Well-defined" app.-app. bandwidth: Server to browser, browser to server.